illianardz/AccessEye/README.md

 # Accessible Vehicle Locator
-Real-time computer vision algorithm designed to identify accessible vehicles in video streams by detecting the International Symbol of Access.
-This project utilizes machine learning techniques to analyze video frames at 30 frames per second, ensuring real-time performance without dropping frames.
+Real-time accessible vehicle detection system using the YOLOv7 deep learning model.
+Our goal is to identify vehicles that display the International Symbol of Access in video streams.

 ## Key Features
-- Real-Time Detection: Capable of processing standard video streams in real-time.
-- Accessibility Focus: Specifically searches for the International Symbol of Access on license plates and vehicle windows.
+- **Real-Time Detection:** Identifies the International Symbol of Access on vehicles in real-time video feeds and images.
-- Bounding Box Output: Provides precise bounding box coordinates for each detected vehicle along with confidence scores.
-- Open Data Compliance: Leverages open datasets for training and validation, adhering to ethical guidelines and ensuring broad usability.
-- Non-Invasive: Designed to detect vehicles without inferring any personal information about individuals.
-- Use Case: Ideal for use in parking management systems, traffic monitoring solutions, and accessibility compliance in urban environments.
+- **High Accuracy:** Utilizes the robust YOLOv7 model fine-tuned on a custom dataset.
+- **Easy Deployment:** Model weights and configuration are prepared for quick deployment in diverse environments.

 ## Use Cases

-This algorithm is particularly useful in:
+This algorithm can be useful for:
 - Parking management systems
 - Traffic monitoring solutions
 - Ensuring accessibility compliance in urban settings